 - In rare instances, it can come from pollution.

-The odor of hydrogen sulfide gas can be smelled in water at a very low level.
-Smell the water coming out of the hot and cold water faucets, and determine which faucets have the odor.
-The "rotten egg" smell will often be more noticeable from the hot water because more of the gas is vaporized.
-Your sense of smell becomes dulled quickly, so the best time to check is after you have been away from your home for a few hours.
+Hydrogen sulfide gas can be smelled in water at a very low level.
+Smell the water coming out of the hot and cold water faucets to find out which faucets have the "rotten egg" smell.
+It will often be more noticeable from the hot water because more of the gas is vaporized.
+Your sense of smell becomes dull quickly, so the best time to check is after you have been away from your home for a few hours.

 - If the smell is in both the hot and cold faucets, but only from the water treated by a water softener (and not in the untreated water), the problem is likely to be sulfur bacteria in the water softener.

 - If the smell is strong when the water in both the hot and cold faucets is first turned on, and it goes away after the water has run for a while, or if the smell comes and goes, the problem is likely to be sulfur bacteria in the well or plumbing.

 - If the smell is strong when the water in both the hot and cold faucets is first turned on, and is more or less constant and does not go away, the problem is likely to be hydrogen sulfide in the groundwater.